YOUR COMPANY IS LOOKING FOR INVENTORY FINANCING!

 Financing inventory typically revolves around either retail or commercial concerns and typically may involve a line of credit combination.
 Smaller retail businesses have a huge challenge as banks and other commercial lenders are reluctant to lend against inventory.
-Compounding the problem is the fact they view that type of business as an ' all cash ' business - so why would it need financing?
+Compounding the problem is the fact they view that type of business as an ' all-cash ' business - so why would it need financing?

 Margin formulas vary significantly based on several key factors.
 They include an analysis of which one of the three stages your inventory is in (raw materials, work in process, and finished goods).
 Businesses that are able to demonstrate they have perpetual inventory systems in place stand a much better chance of ' borrowing power ' when it comes to financing inventories as part of your overall ' current assets'.

-Many business owners consider the Canadian Small Business Loan program for the financing of their business.
+Many business owners consider the Canadian Small Business Loan Program for the financing of their business.
 They wrongly assume that the program covers some sort of working capital, cash and inventory components.
 That is not the case!
-In that program only 3 classes of assets can be financed - equipment, leaseholds, and real estate.
+In that program, only 3 classes of assets can be financed - equipment, leaseholds, and real estate.
 The program is a term loan versus a revolving credit facility typically required for the financing of inventories.

 How does the business owner use inventory financing to make sure to maximize sales and profits?
 Is there a winning way that we constantly recommend and implement for clients looking for inventory finance?
 The answer is that most successful financing in this area is in the context of a combined credit facility that also financed receivables.
-Two sources of financing exist here - The Canadian Chartered bank, and, in some cases even better: Non bank asset based lines of credit.
+Two sources of financing exist here - The Canadian Chartered bank, and, in some cases even better: Non-bank asset-based lines of credit.

-While the bank or commercial non bank lender places a higher emphasis on receivables due to their more immediate liquidity they also fully realize those sales are generated from inventory turnover.
-While banks differ in Canada on inventory margins it is non unusual in ' ABL ' (asset based credit revolvers) to achieve anywhere from 30 - 75% borrowing power.
+While the bank or commercial non-bank lender places a higher emphasis on receivables due to their more immediate liquidity they also fully realize those sales are generated from inventory turnover.
+While banks differ in Canada on inventory margins it is non-unusual in ' ABL ' (asset-based credit revolvers) to achieve anywhere from 30 - 75% borrowing power.
 Inventory management and asset turnover are the key to asset-based loans of this type.
 Having a good management system in place is key, such as FIFO / LIFO based programs

-If you want to beat the challenge of inventory finance in Canada seek out and speak to a trusted, credible and experienced Canadian business financing advisor with a track record, allowing you to achieve the business finance you require.
+If you want to beat the challenge of inventory finance in Canada seek out and speak to a trusted, credible and experienced Canadian business financing advisor with a track record, allowing you to achieve the business loan funding you require.